AartiChhasiya/PracticeGO/configure-localstack-aws-sns/readme.md

 ## 2. List all queues
 aws --endpoint-url=http://localhost:4566 sqs list-queues --region=us-west-2
-##### Error Unable to locate credentials.
+##### Error: Unable to locate credentials.
 You can configure credentials by running "aws configure".

 ## 3. Configure your profile for localStack
 aws configure